 END DEATH BY INCARCERATION

 This means no allowance for the circumstances of the individual’s actions in sentencing.
 Whether or not a person actually took a life, or intended to take a life, does not matter.
 The individual may not have even been present or known it was happening.
-Experience of abuse, poverty or substance problems does not matter.
+Experience of abuse, poverty, or substance problems does not matter.
 That most were under 25 at the time is ignored.
-The potential to change, grow, and transform into a person firmly committed to repair harm does not matter.
+The potential to change, grow, and transform into a person firmly committed to repairing harm does not matter.

 There is a bill that can change this all.